PhilippMundhenk/philippmundhenk.github.io/_posts/2019-10-31-home-assistant-gpslogger.md

 Don't forget to configure user name and password in GPSLogger as well.

-(l2: Home Assistant)
+## Home Assistant
 The Home Assistant configuration is surprisingly easy.
-Make sure to first set up the GPSLogger integration, as described on the (link: https://www.home-assistant.io/integrations/gpslogger/ text: respective page popup:yes).
+Make sure to first set up the GPSLogger integration, as described on the [respective page](https://www.home-assistant.io/integrations/gpslogger/).
 Take note of the webhook URL shown in the setup.

-(l3: configuration.yaml)
+### configuration.yaml
 Add the following to your configuration.yaml and adapt your server URL, user, and password, as well as the GPSLogger webhook.
 Also make sure to adapt the smartphone IDs to the ones transmitted by GPSLogger.

 ```yaml